Princess Cecilia of Sweden

-Cecilia of Sweden (Swedish: Cecilia Gustavsdotter Vasa) (16 November 1540 in Stockholm – 27 January 1627 in Brussels), was Princess of Sweden as the daughter of King Gustav I and his second wife, Margaret Leijonhufvud, and Margravine of Baden-Rodemachern as the wife of Christopher II, Margrave of Baden-Rodemachern.
+Cecilia of Sweden (Swedish: Cecilia Gustavsdotter Vasa; 16 November 1540 – 27 January 1627), was Princess of Sweden as the daughter of King Gustav I and his second wife, Margaret Leijonhufvud, and Margravine of Baden-Rodemachern as the wife of Christopher II, Margrave of Baden-Rodemachern.
 She is the most famous daughter of Gustav I, known for a courtship scandal in connection with a sister's wedding and for a lengthy stay in England under Elizabeth I where her first child was born.

 Biography

 Early life

 Cecilia was described as the most beautiful of the daughters of Gustav I, and was frequently mentioned because of her beauty.
 She has been referred to as somewhat of a Black Sheep of the family, because of the scandals she was involved in.
 During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother's trusted nurse, Brigitta Lars Anderssons, her mother's cousin Lady Margareta and the noble widow Ingrid Amundsdotter.
 After the death of her mother in 1551, she as well as her siblings were placed in the care of Christina Gyllenstierna and then under her aunts Brita and Martha Leijonhufvud before her father's marriage to Catherine Stenbock.
 They were then under the responsibility of their stepmother and, more precisely, the head lady-in-waiting Anna Hogenskild.

 In 1556, she and her sisters were given a dowry of 100.000 daler, had their portraits painted and their personal qualities described in Latin by the court poet Henricus Mollerus and presented on the dynastic marriage market.
 The same year, her father presented Ostfriesland (East Frisia) with a trading treaty and a marriage alliance.
 Ostfriesland was chosen because it was strategically placed toward Denmark, and because the Calvinistic Emden was a rival to Lubeck and a treaty could break the domination of the Hanseatic league in Sweden.
-In 1557, the trading treaty was completed, and in 1558, Edzard visited Sweden to meet Cecilia and her sister Catherine Vasa and chose one of them to complete the marriage treaty, and Edzard chose Catherine.
+In 1557, the trading treaty was completed, and in 1558, Edzard II, ruler of East Frisia visited Sweden to meet Cecilia and her sister Catherine Vasa and chose one of them to complete the marriage treaty, and Edzard chose Catherine.

 The wedding between Catherine and Edzard took place in Stockholm 1 October 1559.
 In November, Catherine and Edzard left for Ostfriesland.
 Upon their journey through Sweden, they were accompanied by Cecilia and the brother of Edzard, John II of Ostfriesland.
 While staying at the residence of Prince Magnus in Vadstena Castle on the way, a great scandal erupted when John was discovered in Cecilia's chamber without his trousers.
-The scandal became famous under the name Vadstenabullret (The Vadstena Thunder).
-The king had been reluctant to let Cecilia follow, as there were at the time negotiations of a marriage between her and Georg John of Palatine Veldenz, and asked for her to return early: he also asked Catherine and Edzard to remain in Sweden for the winter, so he asked Magnus to delay their departure.
+The scandal became famous under the name Vadstenabullret (Vadstena Rumble).
+The king had been reluctant to let Cecilia follow, as there were at the time negotiations of a marriage between her and George John of Palatine Veldenz, and asked for her to return early: he also asked Catherine and Edzard to remain in Sweden for the winter, so he asked Magnus to delay their departure.